 This can be due to several factors, including:

-- Physical disability e.g. mobility issues, limited independence
+- Physical disability e.g. mobility issues, limited independence, unable to defend themselves

-- Learning disability e.g. not fully understanding the impact of their choices
+- Learning disability e.g. not fully understanding that they are being abused/neglected

 - Addictions e.g. drug abuse, alcohol abuse

 - Social isolation e.g. having no support circle

 - Dementia e.g. confusion or unable to recall abuse happening